 In lieu of flowers, memorial contributions may be made to The Lung Cancer Initiative of NC, 4000 Blue Ridge Rd, Ste.170, Raleigh, NC 27612, 919-784-0410 (http://www.lungcancerinitiativenc.org) or Hospice and Palliative Care of Greensboro, ℅ Hospice Foundation of Greater Greensboro, 2500 Summit Avenue, Greensboro NC 27405, 336-621-2500.
 If you are a friend of Bill W’s, Lauren’s family also suggested that perhaps you would consider throwing in an extra dollar or two in her memory when the basket comes around to pay for information to help the newcomer.

 Triad Cremation and Funeral Services is assisting the family.

 A casual celebration of Lauren’s life will be held at College Park Baptist Church, 1601 Walker Avenue, Greensboro, NC 27403, 336-273-1779 on Saturday, August 31 at 1 pm.

-To send flowers to Lauren's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lauren Sandifer, please visit our floral store.